 Visitors are welcome to bring their own food and eat at one of the many picnic tables scattered throughout the Island.
-Grilling is not permitted except at designated Grilling Stations that can be reserved here.
 Visitors may not bring alcohol onto the island but can purchase and consume it in designated areas here.
 A wide range of food vendors can be found throughout the Island, with the lineup available here.
 All Governors Island vendors will comply with the latest food service guidelines and adhere to health and safety plans that minimize person-to-person contact, emphasize hygiene, and allow for social distancing in serving areas.

 Services for Non-English Speakers

-Governors Island welcomes all New Yorkers.
-Events on our website can be translated via Google Translate.
-Visitor maps are available in Chinese, Russian and Spanish.
+Governors Island's website can be translated via Google Translate.
+Visitor maps are available in Chinese, Russian, French and Spanish.

 All ferries going to and from Governors Island, as well as the grounds of the island itself, are accessible to those in wheelchairs.
 Not all buildings on the island are wheelchair-accessible.
 Building 110, located next to Soissons Landing, is wheelchair accessible.
 Wheelchair-accessible portable toilets are located throughout the grounds.